wikimedia/mediawiki-extensions-Wikibase/docs/topics/json.md

 Changes to the JSON format are subject to the [[d:Wikidata:Stable Interface Policy|Stable Interface Policy]].

-''NOTE: The canonical copy of this document can be found [https://phabricator.wikimedia.org/diffusion/EWBA/browse/master/docs/json.wiki in the Wikibase source code] and should be edited there.
-Changes can be requested by filing a ticket on [https://phabricator.wikimedia.org Phabricator].''
+**NOTE: The canonical copy of this document can be found [https://phabricator.wikimedia.org/diffusion/EWBA/browse/master/docs/json.wiki in the Wikibase source code] and should be edited there.
+Changes can be requested by filing a ticket on [https://phabricator.wikimedia.org Phabricator].**

-== JSON Flavor ==
+## JSON Flavor

 Wikibase follow the JSON specification as given in RFC 7159, aiming for interoperability in the sense of that RFC.
 When encoding the Wikibase data structure as JSON, several choices have been made as to how values are represented: